-- 4.1 AOMs or other appropriate managers have responsibility for ensuring that this procedure is adhered to by staff and for carrying out the monitoring role as defined with the 'Implementation Plan' of this document. - 4.2 Staff designated as responsible for dealing with the forms are responsible for processing the records in accordance with the appropriate appendix of this procedure. - 4.3 Staff will be expected to ensure that forms remain secure at all times until handed-in and to accurately complete. - 4.4 Equipment support personnel and other persons designated the task of transferring forms, will be responsible for ensuring the security of documents during transportation. - 4.5 Postholders with responsibilities for the records identified in the appendices are responsible for managing that part of the lifecycle of the document that relates to: access, retention and destruction. - 4.6 The Head of Records Management is responsible for defining the correct retention periods of records defined in the appendices of this procedure. - 4.7 The Audit Manager is responsible for developing an annual programme of audits that will enable the monitoring of the intended outcomes of this procedure.
+- 4.1 AOMs or other appropriate managers have responsibility for ensuring that this procedure is adhered to by staff and for carrying out the monitoring role as defined with the 'Implementation Plan' of this document. - 4.2 Staff designated as responsible for dealing with the forms are responsible for processing the records in accordance with the appropriate appendix of this procedure. - 4.3 Staff will be expected to ensure that forms remain secure at all times until handed-in and to accurately complete. - 4.4 Equipment support personnel and other persons designated the task of transferring forms, will be responsible for ensuring the security of documents during transportation. - 4.5 Postholders with responsibilities for the records identified in the appendices are responsible for managing that part of the lifecycle of the document that relates to: access, retention and destruction. - 4.6 The Information Governance Manager is responsible for defining the correct retention periods of records defined in the appendices of this procedure.

-Ret.
-No. 1P/01/ Title: Procedure for Health Records Page 5 of 24
+Ref.
+No. TP/017 Title: Procedure for the Management of Page 5 of 28 Health Records